jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 The DSL execution engine exposes several methods to create Jenkins jobs, views, folders and config files.
 These methods imply the creation of a Jenkins item and the closure to the method can be used to define the item's settings.
-The only mandatory option is `name`.
+The only mandatory option is the item's name.

 ```groovy
 freeStyleJob('my-job') {